IndigoHiro/udacity_drlnd_p1_banana/README.md

 `p1_navigation/priority_ddqn_model.pth` and `p1_navigation/vanilla_dqn.pth`
 contain the trained model by priority Double DQN and vanilla DQN, respectively.
 Follow the instructions in the notebook to run those models.

+You can also find a short report for some training results in `report.pdf`.